 Calpe has a wonderful mixture of old Valencian culture and modern tourist facilities.
 It is a great base from which to explore the local area or enjoy the many local beaches and is very popular with Spanish in the summer.

-Calpe boasts of some of the best sandy beaches of the area, with a special mention being given to the "Playa de la Fossa" and "Playa de Levante" more than a kilometre long.
-Running along side the beaches is an extensive promenade, with a wealth of bars, restaurants and shops.
+Calpe boasts of some of the best sandy beaches of the area, with special mention being given to the "Playa de la Fossa" and "Playa de Levante" more than a kilometre long.
+Running alongside the beaches is an extensive promenade, with a wealth of bars, restaurants and shops.
 Soak up the atmosphere in the evenings with a relaxing walk along the promenade.